 Online poker in the state of New Jersey generated $21 million in revenue for operators in 2019, making it the lowest year on record in the market, according to figures released by the New Jersey Division of Gaming Enforcement.

-With the exception of 2016—when the world’s leading online poker provider, PokerStars, made a big splash with its return to the US following Black Friday—online poker revenue in the state has been declining from the high of $29 million it posted in its first full year of operation.
+With the exception of 2016—when the world’s leading online poker provider, PokerStars, made a big splash with its return to the US following Black Friday—NJ online poker revenue has been declining from the high of $29 million it posted in its first full year of operation.

 In fact, eight times last year monthly revenue from online poker sunk to a new low for that particular month.